carlohamalainen/carlohamalainen.github.io/_posts/2011-09-19-emacs-slime-sbcl-setup.md

 (slime-setup)
 </pre>

-This doesn&#8217;t quite do it for the latest CVS version of SLIME.
-For example after typing &#8220;(defun &#8221; nothing sensible showed up in the minibuffer at the bottom of the emacs window.
-By looking at the latest Ubuntu distribution&#8217;s slime init file, I found that this is also needed:
+This doesn't quite do it for the latest CVS version of SLIME.
+For example after typing "(defun " nothing sensible showed up in the minibuffer at the bottom of the emacs window.
+By looking at the latest Ubuntu distribution's slime init file, I found that this is also needed:

 <pre>(eval-after-load "slime"
   '(progn